sanger-bentley-group/gps-visualiser/README.md

 - [Pandas](https://pandas.pydata.org/) 1.4.0

 Front-end website tested on:
-- Firefox 96
+- Firefox 101
-- Chrome 97
+- Chrome 102
+- Safari 15

 GPS Database requirement:
 - v3.3

 &nbsp;
-## Live Demo
+## Live Website
-A live demo is available at https://www.harryhung.com/gps-visualiser/.
-It might not be running on the latest code at all time.
+The live website is available at https://www.pneumogen.net/gps/gps-visualiser/.
+It might not be based on the latest code at all time.

 &nbsp;
 ## Credits